ah121/emergency/readme.md

 3. What is **Event Bubbling** and how does it work?
  Ans:
 	Event Bubbling: Event bubbling will active when a event call on a specific HTML element.
-It goes upwards to its parents and cover whole documents as like a tree.
+After calling an event  it goes upwards to its parents and cover whole documents as like a tree.

 4. What is **Event Delegation** in JavaScript?
 Why is it useful?
+ Ans:
+	Event Delegation: Event delegation is a method where a single event listener is  added to the parent element to handle events which act on its child element.
+It is useful for performance, simple code, dynamic content handling and use less memory.

 5. What is the difference between **preventDefault() and stopPropagation()** methods?
+ Ans:
+	preventDefault(): preventDefault() method  is the method of event interface that tells that the event is handled and its default action like scrolling, link navigation pasting text should not be taken.
+This method continues until one of its event listeners stop the event. stopPropagation():  stopPropagation() method is called within an event handler it stop the event continuing its journey upwards or downwards in the DOM tree. so to stop a event stop propagation event need to call.